owntracks/booklet/docs/tech/json.md

 * `vel` is the velocity (speed) in km/h (_Optional_, integer). iOS adds this element only if it >= 0.
 * `p` is barometric pressure in kPa (kilo Pascal) (iOS > 8.1.1 only with _Extended data_ enabled)
 * `conn` inserted when phone is connected to a network when the message is created (only with _Extended data_ enabled).
 If present, it will have a single character: `w` for WiFi connection, `o` for Offline (no carrier when location was obtained), and `m` for mobile data.
 These represent the status of the Internet connectivity (aka route to host) of the device the moment the messages was triggered.
+* `doze` indicates if the message was queued (and thus delayed) when the device was on power-saving mode.
+(Android only)

 (The iOS device can be configured to produce or not produce fields marked as _optional_ with the Extended Data setting.)